mulias/notes-app/README.md

   global app state, which would include the list of notes, the current filter, and if a note is getting edited.
 I feel comfortable implementing that, but I'm pretty much out of time.
+- I've reached my personal deadline, so I'm done.
+The final bit of style updates are a bit messy, but the results are mostly fine.

+## Wrapping Up

+### Running the App locally

+- Run `npm install` to install dependencies.
+- Set up a local postgres server
+- Copy `.env.example` to `.env.local` and change settings to match your postgres config.
+- Run `npm run build` and then `npm run start` to launch the app.

+### Cut for time

+Given more time the first thing I would do would be to create a react context for a reducer/store to share some global app state.
+This would make it much easier to implement some UI features that cross between components.
+Namely that only one note should be edited at a time, and while editing a note it should not be possible to edit other notes, create a new note, or filter notes.
+Similarly when filtering notes the new note option should not be visible.

+The filter implementation could also use some work.
+I still think using DB-backed search is the way to go since it makes pagination much simpler, but I maybe should have gone with an `ILIKE` in this basic implementation.
+The Full Text Search implementation has some unhelpful behavior, such as filtering out most search terms that aren't nouns.
+The fancy thing to do would be to use `pg_trgm` which supports fuzzy search.

+Finally the UI is mostly serviceable at this point, but the error messages are pretty bad.
+I designed myself into a corner with the sticky note skeuomorphism, not leaving much space for error states.
+Maybe don't use red as a sticky note color?